Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Introduction

-Our main contributions are as follows: \begin{enumerate} \item We construct the unnormalised and normalised inflated dynamic Laplacian on graphs and state the corresponding spacetime Cheeger inequalities, which provide worst-case guarantees on clustering quality.
-In Prop.~\ref{prop:h}, we also prove an intuitive result concerning the monotonicity of spacetime Cheeger constants in the cardinality of the number of spacetime partition elements. \item Vertices in individual network layers are typically connected across time with certain strengths, which can be regarded as a type of diffusion across time.
-We analyse the limit of increasing temporal connectivity strength, and in Thms.~\ref{thm:var} and \ref{thm:normL} we prove that the spectra of the unnormalised and normalised inflated dynamic Laplacians approach that of the dynamic and normalised temporal Laplacians in a hyperdiffusion limit.
-As a result, we gain a better understanding of how to select the appropriate diffusion constant for the inflated dynamic Laplacian for graphs, which is important for the spectral partitioning algorithm. \item We formulate a novel spectral partitioning Algorithm~\ref{alg:spec_part} in conjunction with the Sparse Eigenbasis Algorithm (SEBA) \cite{Froyland2019} for multiplex networks to find several spatiotemporal clusters from several spacetime eigenvectors.
-We illustrate the efficacy of our approach in the challenging setting of small, slowly varying networks, and demonstrate superior time-varying cluster detection when compared to (i) a spacetime application of the Leiden algorithm~\cite{Traag2019} and (ii) Leiden applied on individual time slices. \item In Algorithm \ref{alg:spec_part_nonmultiplex} we formulate a spacetime clustering procedure for non-multiplex networks, which are characterised by time-varying edge weights, and vertices that appear and disappear in time.
-We analyse a real-world network of voting similarities between US senators in the years 1987--2009 \cite{Mucha2010,Waugh2009}, and show increasing political polarisation over recent decades. \end{enumerate}
+Our main contributions are as follows: \begin{enumerate} \item We construct the unnormalised and normalised supra-Laplacian on graphs and state the corresponding spacetime Cheeger inequalities, which provide worst-case guarantees on clustering quality.
+In Prop.~\ref{prop:h}, we also prove an intuitive result concerning the monotonicity of spacetime Cheeger constants {with respect to} the number of spacetime partition elements. \item Vertices in individual network layers are typically connected across time with certain strengths, which {represent} diffusion across time {in the associated supra-Laplacian}.
+We analyse the limit of increasing temporal connectivity strength, and in Thm.~\ref{thm:var} {(resp.\ Thm.~\ref{thm:normL})} we prove that the spectra of the unnormalised {(resp.\ normalised)} supra-Laplacians approach that of the dynamic {Laplacian (resp.\ normalised temporal Laplacian)} in {the} hyperdiffusion limit.
+As a result, we gain a better understanding of how to select the appropriate diffusion constant for the supra-Laplacian for graphs, which is important for the spectral partitioning algorithm. \item We formulate a novel spectral partitioning algorithm {(Algorithm~\ref{alg:spec_part})} in conjunction with the Sparse Eigenbasis Algorithm (SEBA) (\cite{Froyland2019}) for multiplex networks to find \textit{several} spatiotemporal clusters from \textit{several} spacetime eigenvectors.
+We illustrate the efficacy of our approach in the challenging setting of small, slowly varying networks, and demonstrate superior time-varying cluster detection when compared to (i) a spacetime application of the Leiden algorithm~(\cite{Traag2019}) and (ii) Leiden applied on individual time slices. \item In Algorithm \ref{alg:spec_part_nonmultiplex} we formulate a spacetime clustering procedure for non-multiplex networks, which are characterised by time-varying edge weights, and vertices that appear and disappear in time.
+We analyse a real-world network of voting similarities between US senators in the years 1987--{2025}, {previously studied by e.g.\ }(\cite{Mucha2010,Waugh2009}), and show increasing political polarisation over recent decades. \end{enumerate}